n8cotoa/doctor-search/README.md

 ## Description

-An application that users can use to input their medical symptoms and find appropriate doctors near them.
+An application that users can use to input their medical symptoms and find appropriate doctors near them using the Better Doctor API.

 ## User Stories